 Job Briefing Form

-The Job Briefings form allows safety managers and supervisors to make sure that before completing a job a crew was properly informed on how to complete the job in the safest manner.
+The Job Briefings form allows safety managers and supervisors to ensure that before completing a job, a crew is properly informed on how to complete the job in the safest manner.

-The Safety Manual feature displays an electronic version of the APPA’s Safety Manual giving users access anywhere.
-The Safety Manual has been prepared for the guidance and safety for all employees of publicly-owned electric utilities.
+The Safety Manual feature displays an electronic version of the APPA Safety Manual giving users access anywhere.
+The Safety Manual has been prepared to provide safety guidance to employees of publicly owned electric utilities.
 Strict observance of safety rules is necessary to prevent unsafe acts and conditions.

 Create Incident Form

-The Incident form allows for utility personal to track all types of incident records including injuries, near miss incidents, and property damage incidents.
-Data collected from the field in these incidents hopefully aspires safety professionals to create a context for review of safety program efficacy at their individual utilities.
+The Incident form allows utility personnel to track all types of incident records including injuries, near-miss incidents, and property damage incidents.
+Data collected from the field on incidents will hopefully create a context for safety professionals to review the efficacy of their safety programs.

-- Injury: The injury form aids users in tracking employee injuries regardless of severity.
-The injury form tracks incident details including: employee affected, who reported the injury, who the injury was reported to, and date and time reported.
-The form also aids users in tracking injury details such as affected area, injury type and treatment.
+Injury: The Injury form aids users in tracking employee injuries regardless of severity.
+The injury form tracks incident details including employee affected, who reported the injury, who the injury was reported to, and the date and time reported.
+The form also aids users in tracking injury details such as affected area, injury type, and treatment.

-- Near Miss: The Near Miss form allows safety managers and supervisors to track incidents where nothing occurred, but mistakes and poor work practices could have led to a more serious incident resulting in an injury or property damage.
-Variables that are unique to the Near Miss form include location (where did the near miss occur?) and observed incident cause.
+Near Miss: The Near Miss form allows safety managers and supervisors to track incidents where nothing occurred, but mistakes and poor work practices could have led to a more serious incident resulting in an injury or property damage.
+The Near Miss form allows utilities to indicate the location of the near miss and observed incident cause.

-- Property Damage: The Property Damage form allows utility personnel to track incidents where utility property or private property had any type of structural harm.
-Variables that are unique to the Property Damage form include property name, damage extent, estimated cost of damage, actual cost of damage, observed incident cause, and a section to add attachments such as photos (note this upload attachment feature is scheduled to be added to the Briefing and Meeting forms per your feedback from testing round one).
+Property Damage: The Property Damage form allows utility personnel to track incidents where utility property or private property suffered structural harm.
+Variables included in the Property Damage form are property name, damage extent, the estimated cost of damage, the actual cost of damage, observed incident cause.
+The form also allows you to add attachments such as photos.